swiftlang/sourcekit-lsp/Documentation/Modules.md

 -  Extensions on top of `swift-tools-support-core`
 - Functionality that can only be implemented by combining two lower-level modules that don't have a shared dependency, like `SKLogging` + `LanguageServerProtocol`
 - Types that should be sharable by the different modules that implement SourceKit-LSP but that are not generic enough to fit into `SwiftExtensions`, like `ExperimentalFeatures`.

-### SKSwiftPMWorkspace

-Implements the `BuildSystem` protocol for Swift packages.

-FIXME: Merge this into the BuildSystem module once BuildSystemIntegration is split.

 ### SKTestSupport